furlongm/patchman/README.md

 Patchman does not install update packages on hosts, it determines and displays what updates are available for each host.

-`yum` and `apt` plugins can send reports to the Patchman server every time packages are installed or removed on a host.
+`yum`, `apt` and `zypper` plugins can send reports to the Patchman server every time packages are installed or removed on a host.

 ## Source